a3darekar/failover-master/README.md

 ### Install python

 - For Windows:
-1. Download Installer for python 3 from [here](https://www.python.org/downloads/windows/) and Install python 3 (preferably version 3.7 or higher)
+1. Download Installer from [here](https://www.python.org/downloads/windows/) and Install python 3 (preferably version 3.7 or higher)
 2. Follow [this guide](https://www.howtogeek.com/197947/how-to-install-python-on-windows/) in case of any issues.
 3. Check if installation is successful by running given command in command prompt.
 	'python3 –version'